-Overture ・ Being ・ Order ・ Choice ・ Relation ・ Field Guide
+Overture ・ Being ・ Order ・ Choice ・ Regard ・ Field Guide

-The answer is complicated—not because dignity is vague, but because it works in different ways depending on who’s using it and what they’re trying to protect or control.
+That’s not because dignity is vague.
+It’s because dignity works in different ways depending on who’s using it and what they’re trying to do.

 This series explores four forms of dignity that shape how law treats people: